-During the November 2012 elections, residents of Flagstaff, AZ overwhelmingly approved a $10 million bond to support forest restoration work within key watersheds on the Coconino National Forest and State of Arizona lands.
-Identified on the ballot as the “Forest Health and Water Supply Protection Project,” the project has now become known as the “Flagstaff Watershed Protection Project.”
+During the November 2012 elections, residents of Flagstaff, AZ overwhelmingly approved a $10 million bond to support forest restoration work within key watersheds on the Coconino National Forest and on State and City lands.
+Identified on the ballot as the “Forest Health and Water Supply Protection Project,” this initiative has now become known as the “Flagstaff Watershed Protection Project.”
 This is one of only a handful of examples in the country where forest restoration work on the National Forests is being funded by a municipality, and the only known instance where such an effort is funded from municipal bonds.

 The Coconino National Forest, which surrounds Flagstaff, has invested considerable energy and resources in restoring forest ecosystems and reducing fire danger over the past decade, and has treated hundreds of thousands of acres.
-Likewise, the City of Flagstaff has pioneered efforts within the City itself, and has worked pro-actively with various partnerships, including the Greater Flagstaff Forests Partnership (GFFP), and land management agencies for years to restore forests, reduce fire danger, and protect the community at-large.
+Likewise, the City of Flagstaff has pioneered efforts within the City itself, and has worked pro-actively with various partners, including the Greater Flagstaff Forests Partnership (GFFP), and land management agencies for years to restore forests and reduce fire risk to the community at-large.

-The risks of wildfire and post-wildfire flooding cannot be completely eliminated, but the objective guiding this effort will be to reduce those risks as effectively as possible given the constraints inherent to the project area (inaccessible, rocky terrain; presence of Threatened species; cost of treatments; etc.).
+The risk of wildfire and post-wildfire flooding cannot be completely eliminated, but the objective guiding this effort will be to reduce those risks as effectively as possible given the constraints inherent to the project area (inaccessible, rocky terrain; presence of threatened species; cost of treatments; etc.).
 Every treatment option will be considered, something that has never been feasible until the passage of the bond initiative.

-The effort will include a combination of treating areas already approved by previous NEPA decisions, analyzing new areas, re-analyzing areas where all treatment options were not previously considered, and accelerating treatments currently being analyzed under the Four Forest Restoration Initiative (4FRI).
-An initial treatment schedule indicates that implementation of substantial portions of the areas already approved by NEPA can begin in 2013, with the Record of Decision for the new NEPA portion anticipated in June, 2014.
+The effort includes treating areas approved by NEPA decisions and accelerating treatments currently being analyzed under the Four Forest Restoration Initiative (4FRI).
+Treatments began soon after the bond passed with already approved NEPA on Forest Service land, and on City and state lands.
+Now with the approved Final Record of Decision, full scale implementation is expected to begin in 2016.
 Treatments would likely progress continuously for a period of 8 to 10 years before the entire undertaking is completed.
 Numerous details remain to be decided regarding how funds are spent, and options may exist to accelerate the treatment timeline.
 Public involvement will be a large and important component of this project given the importance and proximity of the area to Flagstaff residents, the complexity of the issues, and the unique nature of the funding.